 In a speech to the Republican National Congress, she backed her father to support women's rights: "As a mother myself, of three young children, I know how hard it is to work while raising a family.
 And I also know that I'm far more fortunate than most.
 American families need relief.
 Policies that allow women with children to thrive should not be novelties, they should be the norm."

-Mr Trump's son-in-law is the son of a prominent New York property developer and was the owner of the weekly Observer paper in New York for 10 years.
+Mr Trump's media-shy son-in-law is the son of a prominent New York property developer (like the president himself) and is married to the president's eldest daughter, Ivanka.